niuers/Distributed-System-Design-Review/Scalability.md

 ### Distributed System
 1. We'll always have 'P', so we can only pick one from Availability and Consistency
+2. CAP is better understood as describing the tradeoffs you have to make when you are building a system that may suffer partitions.
-2. There are only two types of systems
+3. There are only two types of systems
    * CP: Wait for a response from the partitioned node which could result in a timeout error.
 The system can also choose to return an error, depending on the scenario you desire.
       * Choose Consistency over Availability when your business requirements dictate atomic reads and writes.
    * AP: Return the most recent version of the data you have, which could be stale.
 This system state will also accept writes that can be processed later when the partition is resolved.
 Writes might take some time to propagate when the partition is resolved.
       * Choose Availability over Consistency when your business requirements allow for some flexibility around when the data in the system synchronizes (eventual consistency).
       * Availability is also a compelling option when the system needs to continue to function in spite of external errors (shopping carts, etc.)
-3. BASE (Basically Available, Soft State, Eventually Consistent)
+4. BASE (Basically Available, Soft State, Eventually Consistent)

+# FLP
+1. The Fischer, Lynch and Patterson theorem ('FLP') is an extraordinary impossibility result from nearly thirty years ago, which determined that the problem of consensus - having all nodes agree on a common value - is unsolvable in general in asynchronous networks where one node might fail.
+2. Here are some of the ways in which FLP is different from CAP:
+   * FLP permits the possibility of one 'failed' node which is totally partitioned from the network and does not have to respond to requests.
+   * Otherwise, FLP does not allow message loss; the network is only asynchronous but not lossy.
+   * FLP deals with consensus, which is a similar but different problem to atomic storage.

 # Resources: